 You'll visit the Aida Refugee Camp, the Palestine Heritage Center, visit a Palestinian NGO, and see the Separation Barrier up close.
 You'll also visit Solomon's Pools, and the Church of the Nativity.

 In the evening you'll visit the Alternative Information Center (AIC) for their weekly discussion session about aspects of Palestinian life and the Occupation.
 There is a featured speaker from an Israeli or Palestinian organization then lots of round table discussion.
 The AIC promotes the rights of the Palestinian people, and is the only peace and justice organization that has a mixed staff and board of Palestinians and Israelis.

 Fred will pick you up early in the morning.
 You'll travel up the spine of the West Bank on route 60 seeing many small radical settlements and Palestinian villages.
 You will visit to the Samaritan village on Mount Grizim, and learn about tis ancient people who have survived despite the odds against them.
 After descending the mountain, you'll transfer from Fred to a Palestinian guide for the tour through Nablus.

 The next stop will be the Balata Refugee Camp where you'll see the crowded conditions and hear some stories about life there.
 You'll also visit one of the camp organizations that helps make life a little better for the residents.

 The tour will include the Old City with its beautiful labyrinth of buildings dating back to the Ottoman period.
 You'll visit the ancient Turkish baths and an olive oil soap factory.
 You will also visit sites of historical and religious interest such as Jacob’s Well; a deep well dug by Jacob and where Jesus once asked a Samaritan woman for a drink.

-Day 4 - Thursday - Hebron
+Day 4 - Thursday - Hebron and Ramallah

 Day 5 - Friday - Beit Ummar Village